Wildlife Conservation Society Canada

 Finances

-Wildlife Conservation Society Canada is a medium-sized charity, with total donations of $3.2m in F2018.
-Administrative costs are 13% of revenues and fundraising costs are 4% of donations.
-For every dollar donated, 84 cents go to the cause.
+Wildlife Conservation Society Canada received $4.8m in donations in F2022.
+It also received $2.4m in Canadian government funding, representing 32% of revenues.
+Administrative costs are 11% of revenues (less investment income) and fundraising costs are 4% of donations.
+This results in total overhead spending of 15%.
+For every dollar donated, 85 cents go to the cause.
 This is within Ci’s reasonable range for overhead spending.
-Funding reserves of $2.4m can cover nine months of annual program costs.

-This charity report is an update that has been sent to Wildlife Conservation Society Canada for review.
+Charity Intelligence has sent this update to Wildlife Conservation Society Canada for review.
 Changes and edits may be forthcoming.

 Financial Review